Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Selected advanced PMH topics

 such that $\psi,\varsigma \in \mathbb{R}$ are unconstrained parameters.
 Hence, the target of PMH is changed to the posterior of $\vartheta=\{\mu,\psi,\varsigma\}$.
 This transformation of parameters can be compensated for to still obtain samples from the posterior of $\theta$.
 This is done by taking the Jacobians of \eqref{eq:app:transformations} into account, which are given by

 The resulting acceptance probability is calculated according to

 where the original parameters are used to compute the prior and to estimate the likelihood.
-Hence, the proposal operates on $\vartheta$ to propose a new candidate parameter $\vartheta'$ but \eqref{eq:pmh:sv:reparameterisation:transformation} is applied to obtain $\theta'$, which is used to compute the acceptance probability \eqref{eq:pmh:sv:reparameterisation:aprob}.
-After a run of this implementation, samples from the posterior of $\theta$ can be obtained by applying \eqref{eq:pmh:sv:reparameterisation:transformation} to the samples from the posterior of $\vartheta$.
+Hence, the proposal operates on $\vartheta$ to propose a new candidate parameter $\vartheta'$ but \eqref{eq:pmh:sv:reparameterization:transformation} is applied to obtain $\theta'$, which is used to compute the acceptance probability \eqref{eq:pmh:sv:reparameterization:aprob}.
+After a run of this implementation, samples from the posterior of $\theta$ can be obtained by applying \eqref{eq:pmh:sv:reparameterization:transformation} to the samples from the posterior of $\vartheta$.

-To implement this, we need change the call to the particle filter and the computation of the acceptance probability.
-The complete implementation and code is available in the function \code{example5_sv}.
-The resulting mean estimate of the parameter posterior is $\{-0.12,0.96,0.17\}$ with standard deviation $\{0.28,0.02,0.05\}$ and IACT $\{13, 21, 17\}$.
-Note that the maximum IACT is even smaller than in Section~\ref{sec:app:extensions:tuning} resulting in a speed-up of $6.4$ compared to the implementation in Section~\ref{sec:app:basic}.
+To implement this, we need to change the call to the particle filter and the computation of the acceptance probability.
+The complete implementation and code are available in the function \code{example5_sv}.
+The resulting mean estimate of the parameter posterior is $\{-0.16,0.96,0.17\}$ with standard deviation $\{0.24,0.02,0.06\}$ and IACT $\{21, 29, 17\}$.
+Note that the maximum IACT is even smaller than when tuning the proposal which resulted in a speed-up of $4.7$ compared to the implementation in Section~\ref{sec:app:basic}.